openwdl/wdl/SPEC.md

 While the key/value pairs are arbitrary, but a few of them have special meaning:

-#### serialize

-Can contain values `json`, `tsv`, or any implementation specific values.

-This value specifies the default serialization method for inputs and outputs of this task.
-See the section on [Data Types & Serialization](#data-types--serialization) for more information.

 #### docker

 Location of a Docker image for which this task ought to be run

-> **TODO**: What is the actual format of the docker field?
-URI?

 #### memory

 Memory requirements for this task.
 This should be an integer value with suffixes like `B`, `KB`, `MB`, ... or binary suffixes `KiB`, `MiB`, ...

 ### Parameter Metadata Section